Naples

 With close proximity to I-75 and Southwest Florida Regional International Airport, the vibrant Naples downtown area offers plenty of choices to satisfy everyone’s palate.
 From sophisticated shopping and fine dining on Third Street South to culture and entertainment at the Philharmonic Center for the Arts, there is no shortage of things to do.

 Step outside your door and experience Naples’ refined yet exciting way of life.
-Outdoors has never looked so enticing with some of the best boating and fishing on the Gulf of Mexico and over seven miles of white, sandy beaches to stroll.
+Outdoors has never looked so enticing with some of the best boating and fishing on the Gulf of Mexico and over 10 miles of white, sandy beaches to stroll.
 Golf abounds with many of the most sought-after golf course communities in the area calling Naples home.

 Sidewalk & buildings along 5th Ave S in Naples